Supporting staff who have disclosed domestic abuse

 - Flexibility in working hours, for example to enable the employee to arrange financial, legal, housing and childcare issues

 - Arranging to divert phone calls or email messages if the employee is receiving inappropriate calls at work

 - Making the reception desk aware if particular individuals should not be given access to the building

 - Ensuring that the staff member has arrangements to get safely to and from the workplace

-- The University has a Staff top-up fund which can help staff experiencing financial hardship.
+- The University has a Staff Financial Support Fund which can help staff experiencing financial hardship.

 Close this page

 The university is committed to the security and safety of all students, staff, visitors and contractors on university premises.
 There should be departmental security arrangements for each site including guidance to follow if there is a concern for safety at work.
 This would include if a perpetrator of domestic abuse is harassing an individual at work, for example turning up at the workplace unannounced, constantly telephoning/ e-mailing/ messaging the employee while they are at work or harassing the employee’s colleagues.